Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 ## Players that impact on economic change

-Specification content:
-4. **> Who are the players that influence economic change in places?**
-4.a. **Places are influenced by a range of players operating at different scales.**
+> 4.a.
+Places are influenced by a range of players operating at different scales.

-- The role of players in driving economic change, including at least one of local and national government, MNCs or international institutions.
-- Case study of one country or region that has been impacted by structural economic change, including:
-	- socio-economic, demographic, cultural and environmental characteristics of the place before the economic change
-	- the economic change/changes that took place and the role of players involved in driving the change
-	- socio-economic, demographic, cultural and environmental impacts on people and place.
----
+Players, or stakeh

+### Case study: Structural economic change, Birmingham

 ## Placemaking processes